-Under section 506(g) of the FD&C Act, a drug is eligible for RMAT designation if:
+Under section 506(g) of the FD&C Act, a drug4 is eligible for RMAT designation if:

-- it is a regenerative medicine therapy as defined in section 506(g)(8) of the FD&C Act; - it is intended to treat, modify, reverse, or cure a serious or life-threatening disease or condition; and
+- it is a regenerative medicine therapy as defined in section 506(g)(8) of the FD&C Act (21.
+U.S.C.
+356(g)(8));5 - it is intended to treat, modify, reverse, or cure a serious or life-threatening disease or condition; and - preliminary clinical evidence indicates that the drug has the potential to address unmet medical needs for such a disease or condition.

-&lt;sup>3 With respect to the RMAT designation program, references to "drugs" refer to human drugs, including drugs that are biological products, unless otherwise specified.
-For further discussion of the RMAT designation program, please see the guidance document entitled "Expedited Programs for Regenerative Medicine Therapies for Serious Conditions; Draft Guidance for Industry," dated November 2017, which when finalized, will represent the Agency's thinking on the topic.
-As discussed in that draft guidance, a combination product (biologic-device, biologic-drug, or biologic-device-drug) can also be eligible for RMAT designation when the biological product component provides the greatest contribution to the overall intended therapeutic effects of the combination product (i.e., the "primary mode of action" of the combination product is conveyed by the biological product component).
-Section 506(g)(8) of the FD&C Act (21 U.S.C.
-356(g)(8)), as added by Section 3033 of the Cures Act, defines a "regenerative medicine therapy" as including "cell therapy, therapeutic tissue engineering products, human cell and tissue products, and combination products using any such therapies or products, except for those regulated solely under section 361 of the Public Health Service Act [42 U.S.C.
-264] and [21 CFR Part 1271]."
+4 With respect to the RMAT designation program, all references to drugs or drug products refer to human drugs, including drugs that are biological products, unless otherwise specified.
+For further discussion of the RMAT designation program, please see the guidance document entitled "Expedited Programs for Regenerative Medicine Therapies for Serious Conditions; Guidance for Industry," dated February 2019.
+As discussed in that guidance, a combination product (biologic-device, biologic-drug, or biologic-device-drug) can also be eligible for RMAT designation when the biological product constituent part is a regenerative medicine therapy and provides the greatest contribution to the overall intended therapeutic effects of the combination product (i.e., the primary mode of action of the combination product is conveyed by the biological product constituent part).